validation: stricter internal handling of invalid blocks #31405

 • it adds a call to InvalidChainFound() in AcceptBlock().

 • it adds checks for BLOCK_FAILED_CHILD and m_best_header to CheckBlockIndex().
-In order to be able to do this, two more caches were added to the RPC-only InvalidateBlock() similar to the existing candidate_blocks_by_work for setBlockIndexCandidates.
+In order to be able to do this, the existing cache in the RPC-only InvalidateBlock() is adjusted to handle these as well.
 These are performance optimizations with the goal of avoiding having a call of InvalidChainFound() / looping over the block index after each disconnected block.
 I also wrote a fuzz test to find possible edge cases violating CheckBlockIndex, which I will PR separately soon.

 • it removes the m_failed_blocks set, which was a heuristic necessary when we couldn’t be sure if a given block index had an invalid predecessor or not.
 Now that we have that guarantee, the set is no longer needed.